 6. Friday 17 May 2019 - Oculus Building - All day PUBLIC KEYNOTE EVENT (further details to be confirmed)

-GUESTS ARE ALWAYS WELCOME - please book a place at least one week in advance with Sue Rae.
+GUESTS ARE ALWAYS WELCOME - please book a place at least two weeks in advance with Sue Rae.

 For questions or suggestions please contact either Beat (B dot Kumin at warwick dot ac dot uk) or Christina (C dot Lupton at warwick dot ac dot uk).